LTD: Low Temperature Distillation for Gradient Masking-free Adversarial Training: Introduction

 The rest of this paper is organized as follows.
-Section \ref{sec:survey} reviews the related works.
-Section \ref{sec:method} gives mathematical explanation about why the soft labels give more robust training result than one-hot vectors.
-Section \ref{sec:algo} presents the LTD algorithm and its implementation.
-Section \ref{sec:exp} shows the experimental results.
-Conclusion and future work are given in the last section.
+Section \ref{sec:survey} reviews related work on adversarial training and knowledge distillation frameworks.
+Section \ref{sec:method} revisits assumptions of multi-class classification and motivates the use of soft labels for better robustness.
+Section \ref{sec:algo} details the proposed LTD algorithm.
+Experimental results are presented in Section \ref{sec:exp}.
+The conclusion and future work are given in the last section.